nickarms/100-days-of-code/r1-log.md

 ### R1D43
 Hacked/copied my way through the JQuery tutorials and now head-first into the deep end of the random quote generator which has very vague requirements but I'm guessing I need to pull quotes from some API somewhere using JQuery and spit them out on a page in a way that makes them look pretty.
 This is going to be a long haul... https://twitter.com/sirnixalot/status/965117152033366017

+### R1D44
+Slow going.
+JSON syntax is strange.
+Also spent most of my time looking at cars.
+Need to do more actual coding tomorrow. https://twitter.com/sirnixalot/status/965525589552541696